 The roots of the cypress trees reach out of the water, which adds to the swamp’s peculiar appearance.
 The unique swamp vegetation and glowing sunlight on the water surface made everything look enchantingly beautiful.
 The Honey Island swamp tour was an incredible travel experience that we wouldn’t have wanted to miss for the world.

 Costs & Getting There

 We went on a boat ride with Dr. Wagner Honey Island Swamp Tours.
-The ride costs $23 a person and it’s definitely good value for your money!
-The small boat was covered with a roof, but there were parts of the route where we rushed through the water at full speed.
+The ride costs $23 a person and it’s definitely good value for your money.
+The small boat had a roof, but there were parts of the route where we rushed through the water at full speed.
 It can get a little bit windy, so we recommend you to take a sweater with you.
 If you are travelling during mosquito season, don’t forget to bring anti-mosquito products.
 We drove to Slidell with our rental car ourselves, but it is possible to order a hotel pickup service.
 That will cost you $25 extra per person.
-No matter which boat tour you decide to book, keep in mind that reservations are usually required.
+No matter which boat tour you decide to book, keep in mind that you are usually required to make a reservation.